“`html

 - BLS projects massage therapist employment to grow approximately 18–20% through 2033 — much faster than average

-- AVI Career Training is COE Accredited and SCHEV Certified, with financial aid available and the GI Bill® accepted
+- AVI Career Training is COE Accredited and SCHEV Certified, with flexible payment plans available and the GI Bill® accepted

 What Does a Massage Therapist Actually Do?

-Massage therapy is a licensed, skilled profession that sits at the intersection of healthcare and wellness.
+Massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) is a licensed, skilled profession that sits at the intersection of healthcare and wellness.
 A licensed massage therapist (LMT) assesses clients’ soft tissue conditions, applies manual techniques to reduce pain and tension, and supports recovery from injury or chronic conditions.
 This is not a casual wellness gig — it requires anatomical knowledge, clinical judgment, and practiced technique.

 The scope of practice is broader than most people expect.
 LMTs work across several modalities: